KongBoje/SimpleKeyValueStore/README.md

 3. If you try and write xxd myNumberFile.db It'll show you the content inside the binary file.

-4. If you want to try and only find a specific key with corresponding value you write "python SpecificValueStoreKey.py 1".
+4. If you want to try and only read a specific key with corresponding value you write "python SpecificValueStoreKey.py 1".
 You can use the number from 1 to 6 here.

 ## Ekstra information